French electronic music

 French electronic music is a panorama of French music that employs electronic musical instruments and electronic music technology in its production.

 Notable early French artists and composers in electronic music include Maurice Martenot, the inventor of the Ondes Martenot in 1928, and Pierre Schaeffer, the developer of the musique concrète in 1948.
-Among the famous contemporary artists include Jean-Michel Jarre, Heldon, Air, Daft Punk, Justice and M83.
+Among the famous contemporary artists include Jean-Michel Jarre, Heldon, Air, Daft Punk, David Guetta, Justice, Phoenix and M83.

 History

 Phonautograph (1857)

 The earliest known sound recording device was the phonautograph, patented in 1857 by Édouard-Léon Scott de Martinville.

 Ondes Martenot (1928)

 In 1928, the Ondes Martenot was invented by Maurice Martenot, who debuted it in Paris.
 This electronic musical instrument was most famously used in the Turangalîla-Symphonie by Olivier Messiaen as well as other works by him.
 The Ondes Martenot was also used by other composers such as Andre Jolivet, Pierre Boulez, Arthur Honegger, Charles Koechlin, Darius Milhaud, Gilles Tremblay and Edgard Varèse.